dart-lang/site-www/src/tools/dartpad/index.md

   Go to <a href="{{site.dartpad}}" target="_blank" rel="noopener">DartPad.</a>

   A sample appears on the left and the output appears on the right.
-  If you've played with DartPad before, you can click **New Pad** to get back to the original sample.
+  If you've used DartPad before, you can click **New Pad** to get back to the original sample.
   </li>